 My mom and I are both book lovers, and a local bookstore is a “happy place” for us.
 Naturally, when we spotted the Book Corner while walking to dinner on Friday night, we knew we’d be back later in the weekend.
 In business for more than 60 years, the Book Corner carries bestsellers, limited editions, children’s books, travel guidebooks, greeting cards, and much more.
 I particularly enjoyed browsing their local books section.
 In addition to the Book Corner, you’ll find clothing boutiques, gift shops, and antique and vintage shops in Bloomington.

 The Book Corner is located at 100 N. Walnut Street.
 It opens at 9 a.m. daily and closes at 5 p.m.
 Sunday, 6 p.m.
 Monday, and 8 p.m.
 Tuesday through Saturday.
-To stay updated on special events and book clubs, follow the Book Corner on Facebook and Instagram.
+To stay updated on special events and book clubs, follow the Book Corner on Facebook.

 Though a visit to the farmers’ market can be a break from eating and drinking in Bloomington, it doesn’t have to be!
 Local coffee shops, bakeries, and mobile restaurants set up shop.
 To cool down and get my caffeine buzz on, I ordered a cold brew from one such vendor.
 I also tried a pork belly bun from a Taiwanese fusion vendor wat-a-bao.

-The Bloomington Community Farmers’ Market runs 8 a.m. to 1 p.m.
-Saturday from April through September and from 9 a.m. to 1 p.m.
-October and November at Showers Common, 401 N. Morton Street.
+The Bloomington Community Farmers’ Market runs from April through November at Showers Common, 401 N. Morton Street.
 Parking is available on the street and at the Morton Street Garage.
 You’ll also find bike racks along the B-Line Trail and in front of City Hall.
-For up-to-date information about special events, live entertainment, and products available at the market, follow the market’s Facebook page.
+For up-to-date information about special events, live entertainment, hours, and products available at the market, follow the market’s Facebook page.

 Seeing Indiana University’s Sample Gates

-The Sample Gates are located at the intersection of Kirkwood and Indiana avenues on the Indiana University campus.
+The Sample Gates is located at the intersection of Kirkwood and Indiana avenues on the Indiana University campus.

 Now you know where to eat and drink, but where should you stay in Bloomington for a foodie getaway?
-Well, I recommend staying downtown at the Graduate Bloomington.
-It’s a four-star boutique hotel located only a short walk to restaurants, bakeries, coffee shops, breweries, and more.
+I recommend staying downtown at the Graduate Bloomington.
+It’s a four-star boutique hotel located only a short walk from restaurants, bakeries, coffee shops, breweries, and more.

 The downtown location of Graduate Bloomington is simply unbeatable.
 In addition to being steps from delicious food, you’ll have an incredible view of Bloomington from the Jack and Diane Terrace.
 If you purchase a bottle of wine at Oliver Winery or local beers from one of the breweries to enjoy back at your hotel, this is where you should drink them.
 The terrace is dotted with umbrella-covered tables, red rocking chairs, and intimate seating areas.